joeduffy/joeduffy.github.io/_posts/2016-02-07-the-error-model.md

 Although we never had a chance to ship this, we have since brought some of these lessons learned to other settings.

 During the Microsoft Edge browser rewrite from Internet Explorer, for example, we adopted abandonment in a few areas.
-They key one, applied by a Midori engineer, was OOM.
+The key one, applied by a Midori engineer, was OOM.
 The old code would attempt to limp along as I described earlier and almost always did the wrong thing.
 My understanding is that abandonment has found numerous lurking bugs, as was our experience regularly in Midori when porting existing codebases.
 The great thing too is that abandonment is more of an architectural discipline that can be adopted in existing code-bases ranging in programming languages.